What is neurodegeneration with brain iron accumulation?

 Neurodegeneration with brain iron accumulation (NBIA) is a rare, inherited, neurological movement disorder characterized by an abnormal accumulation of iron in the brain and progressive degeneration of the nervous system.
 Several genes have been found that cause NBIA.

-Symptoms, which vary greatly among patients and usually develop during childhood, may include:
+Symptoms, which vary greatly and usually develop during childhood, can include:

-Cognitive decline occurs in some forms of NBIA; the majority of individuals with NBIA do not have cognitive impairment.
+Cognitive decline occurs in some forms of NBIA, however, the majority of individuals with NBIA do not have cognitive impairment.